 "I forgot to bring the oatmeal."
 Why was he suddenly standing?
 "I knew I was forgetting something.
-I can't believe it, I checked off the entire list before we left.
+I can't believe it, I checked the entire list before we left.
 It was checked.
-I bet the box is lying there on the counter still."
+I bet the box is lying there on the counter."

-"Could you forget about the oatmeal for a second?
+"Could you forget about oatmeal for a second?
 We're supposed to do pancakes tomorrow anyway."

 "Pancakes."
-He groaned like an old, tumbledown shed.
+He groaned like an old, tumbledown shed in a windstorm.
 "Nothing but sugar and carbs.
 I've condemned us all to malnutrition."
 Taking out his phone, he called up GPS.
 "Maybe there's a market near the boat rental."

-"You don't have to deal with that now," she said, tugging insistently at his arm.
+"You don't have to deal with that now," she said, doing her best not to pout.
 "No one cares if we don't have oatmeal tomorrow morning.
 Seriously, no one.
-Taichi-san always makes it with hot water instead of milk so it gets all pasty and gross, and the rest of us will have to take refuge in pancakes anyway.
+Taichi-san always makes it with hot water instead of milk so it gets all gluey and gross, and the rest of us will have to take refuge in pancakes anyway.
 Come on.
 Please?"